HenrikBengtsson/jottr.org/content/post/2025-10-xx-interrupts-and-crashes.md

 ## Interrupts 🛑

-Below is a future that emulates how the evaluation of the R expression is interrupted in the middle of the evaluation:
+Below is a future that emulates how the evaluation of the R expression is interrupted in the midst of the evaluation:

 ```r
 library(future)